Best Restaurants in Adelaide City

 Cheekies Hot Chicken

-The hottest chicken here comes coated in a blend of four different chillies, including the infamous Carolina reaper.
+The hottest chicken at this Nashville-inspired joint is coated in a blend of four chillies.
+One of them is the infamous Carolina reaper, so you know Cheekie’s isn’t fooling around.

 Busan Baby